dan-mcm/cat-ui/README.md

 The service currently allows the user to click an image and view a new Cat image loaded from an API.
 The frontend is displayed on a basic [React](https://reactjs.org/) frontend.
 An additional Spotify player has been included with random cat ASMR tracks. (generated using the [react-spotify-player](https://www.npmjs.com/package/react-spotify-player) library)

+Note: as this is deployed on a free-tier of Heroku there is some initial delay on the first initial click.

 ## Mobile

 ![Mobile Screenshot](/screenshots/mobile-screenshot.png)